 Pros: great pen for the active enthusiast – many color options – very practical pen with the click – several nib options, EF, F, M, B

 Cons: strange to hold for the first time, makes it a bit of a gamble as a gift

 If you’re unsure exactly what pen is best for your graduate or you know they’re pretty particular about what they want, keep in mind that a gift certificate is always an option.
 It’s worth mentioning that along with fountain pens come ink and paper, and it’s always nice to set up your graduate so they’re good to go.
 Click here to see my Top 5 Favorite Fountain Pen Inks.
-Be sure to check out package sets with these pens and many others with our favorite combinations of accessories.

 Do you agree with my choices?
 I’d love to hear!
 Let me know your thoughts in the comments below.